Bryan-Jenks-Home-Lab/watchr/READMEold.md

 - Environmental variables that need to be passed to the container should be placed in the portainer docker-compose stack interface and fed to the container

 ## Roadmap

-- P1 Need to get OAuth 2.0 setup for security on these APIs